InspiringLifeDesign/InspiringLifeDesign.github.io/ff/masterminds/c19/modules/module-6.markdown

 ---
 layout: "landing_page"
-title: "Module 6 - Take your mastermind, workshop or group to the next level"
+title: "Module 6 - Take your workshop, mastermind or group to the next level"
 sitemap:
   exclude: true
 ---